anuzz999/DAV-5400/Project 2/README.md

 ## Description

 This project is designed to demonstrate advanced data handling techniques in Python, including XML parsing, API interaction, web scraping, and data analysis.
-It consists of three main modules: `SitemapParser`, `StockDataCollector`, and a web scraping module encompassing `LinkScraper` and `DataScraper`.
+It consists of three main modules: `SitemapParser`, `StockDataCollector`, and web scraping modules encompassing `LinkScraper` and `DataScraper`.

 ## Installation

 To install this package, follow these steps:

 1. Clone the repository:

 git clone https://github.com/anuzz999/DAV-5400.git

 2. Navigate to the project directory: